htcondor/htmap/docs/source/tips-and-tricks.rst

 Separate job submission/monitoring/collection
 ---------------------------------------------

+This is recommended because it's more interactive and more flexible: it doesn't rely on the script being free of bugs on submission.
+Likewise, un-expected errors can easily be adapted (such as hung jobs, etc).

 The CLI is useful to monitor and modify ongoing jobs.
 Generally, in simple use cases the HTMap developers write three scripts: